maiosx/maiosx/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm Daniel.
-I'm a UX Designer and a media connoisseur, Entertainment is the Misery Business after all.
+I'm a UX Designer and a media connoisseur, Entertainment is the misery business after all.

 My hobbies include listening to music, watching movies, and helping others organize their lives.

 I also used to make custom designs for [Valve](https://valvesoftware.com) and [Opera](https://opera.com).

-I am not officially affiliated with [Apple Inc.](https://apple.com) in any way even though the maiOSX domain is [macosx.blog](https://macosx.blog), that was just a lucky grab.
+I am not officially affiliated with [Apple Inc.](https://apple.com) in any way- the maiOSX domain is [macosx.blog](https://macosx.blog), that was just a lucky grab.